Benefits Counseling Services

 - Portland, ME 04102

 You will hear back from us to coordinate an appointment as soon as possible after we receive and process these forms.
-The forms allow us to verify any status you have with the Maine Bureau of Rehabilitation Services and the benefits you receive from Social Security; without the forms we cannot give you the most accurate information.
+The forms allow us to verify the benefits you receive from Social Security and the Maine Department of Health and Human Services and any status you have with the Maine Bureau of Rehabilitation; without the forms we cannot give you the most accurate information.

 Why Is This Offered by Maine Medical Center?